Selection of the Right Motor Oil for the Corvair and other Engines

 Premise

-Many questions have been raised about the wear on flat tappet valve trains and other parts of Corvair engines by the reduction of ZDDP in the newer oils (API SM and CJ-4) and the desire to add commercial additives to increase those levels.
+Many questions have been raised about the wear on flat tappet valve trains and other parts of Corvair engines by the reduction of ZDDP in the newer oils (API SN and CK-4) and the desire to add commercial additives to increase those levels.
 Here we will investigate the advantages and disadvantages of these products and other items that affect wear.

 This is the current draft of this paper.
 I’m sure there will be additional questions that will arise or points that I haven’t explained to the satisfaction of some readers.
-Please send your questions or suggestions the this email) and I will answer them in the next draft.
+Please send your questions or suggestions this email. and I will answer them in the next draft.

-The comments on oils in the US market are current as of April 2008.
+The comments on oils in the US market are current as of November 2019 and Motorcycle oils in early 2012.
 The comments on viscosities and the mixing additives are valid for all types of engines.

 While I do not plan on frequent updates to this paper, as I add something I will note the major changes here.